nhathao512/Blog-Course/README.md

-# 🧑‍💻Blog Course with NodeJs
+# Blog Course with NodeJs

 This project is a comprehensive guide to building a blog application using Node.js, Express, and MongoDB.
 The course is structured into multiple parts, each focusing on different aspects of development, from setting up the server to deploying the application.